kontron/python-aardvark/README.md

 ## Requirements

-You need an either an x86, an amd64 or a M1 machine.
+You need an either an x86, an amd64, an aarch64, an arm32 or a M1 machine.
 This is because the binding uses a binary-only module supplied by the manufacturer, Total Phase.
 Linux, Windows, and OSX are supported.

 ### Python 2.7 support